SenthilNayagan/senthilnayagan.github.io/_posts/programming/scala/2022-08-31-collections.markdown

 - **Mutable collections**
 - **Immutable collections**

+> **Scala collections vs Java collections:** Scala collections are notably distinct from Java collections.
+For example, the Scala `List` class differs significantly from the Java `List` classes, including the immutable nature of the Scala `List`.

 ## Mutable collections

 A mutable collection can be *modified* or *extended* in place.
 This means that we can modify, add, or remove elements from a collection *with side effects*.
 All mutable collection classes are present in the `scala.collection.mutable` package.